aws-samples/aws-reinvent-trivia-game/trivia-backend/README.md

 ./setup.sh <S3 bucket for storing temporary artifacts>
 ```

-See the '[api-service-codedeploy-pipeline](../pipelines/src/api-service-codedeploy-pipeline.ts)' example in the [pipelines](../pipelines/) folder for instructions on how to continuously deploy this example with CodePipeline's ["ECS (Blue/Green)" deploy action](https://docs.aws.amazon.com/codepipeline/latest/userguide/integrations-action-type.html#integrations-deploy-ECS).
+See the '[api-service-codedeploy-pipeline](../pipelines/src/api-service-codedeploy-pipeline.ts)' example in the [pipelines](../pipelines/) folder for an example of how to continuously deploy this backend service example with CodePipeline's ["ECS (Blue/Green)" deploy action](https://docs.aws.amazon.com/codepipeline/latest/userguide/integrations-action-type.html#integrations-deploy-ECS), with the pipeline modeled using the AWS CDK.
+Instructions are also in the [pipelines](../pipelines/) folder for how to provision the CodePipeline pipeline via CloudFormation.

 ### EKS on Fargate